maksle/slonik/Readme.md

 # Slonik - Chess engine
 Slonik is a UCI chess engine, which means that it plays chess.
-It is written in Python.
 To play against it or analyze positions with it, plug it into a graphical chess interface, such as Scid vs PC or Chessbase.
 Slonik means "little elephant" in Russian.

+There are two versions of the engine.
+The search can use the original static evaluation function (linear combination of hand-coded features), or it can use the new evaluator which uses a neural network and was trained with supervised learning and temporal difference learning.
+The SL/TD version slightly surpasses the original version now.

 ## Why in Python?
 I chose Python to iterate quickly, which has allowed me to learn and implement more ideas, though Python is considerably slow for this domain.
+One of the files is now Cythonized for about 4x speedup but the engine is still considerably slow compared to engines written in C/C++.

 ## Features / Ideas
 The ideas for this engine are largely the ideas of existing engines out there.
 Chessprogramming.wikispaces.com has been an especially useful resource, in addition to various academic articles in the field of chess AI.
 The source code for the well known open-source engine, Stockfish, and the recent ground-breaking chess engine, Giraffe (and the white-paper describing it's ideas), were especially useful.
 I took from Giraffe the idea for a probabilistic based search, though many ideas in Slonik are implemented from a depth based mindset.
 The engine features the following: